wwanxh/homebridge-tuya-web/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
 Everything that is placed between these <! - - and - - > are considered comments and will not render.
-Make sure to place all your information outside of these notations or I will not be able to read it!
+Make sure to place all your information outside of these notations, or I will not be able to read it!
 -->

 <!--